Load Balancing A WordPress Site

 A huge benefit to using WordPlate is that you can avoid some of the redundant work to update plugins across all servers.

-With WordPlate, you can update WordPress locally on your device, and then deploy the finished product out using the web app deployment method in Cleavr.
+With WordPlate, you can update WordPress locally on your device, and then deploy the finished product out using the deployment workflow deployment method in Cleavr.

 Another benefit of WordPlate is that you can benefit from some of the enhancements and more modern development methods that they've introduced.
 Such as, you can